-The feast of Divine Mercy, the last day of the Easter Octave (the eighth day), is “a day of extraordinary graces – a complete outpouring of His mercy upon all who approach Him with great trust and expectant faith” (How to Prepare for Mercy Sunday by Fr.
+The feast of Divine Mercy is “a day of extraordinary graces – a complete outpouring of His mercy upon all who approach Him with great trust and expectant faith” (How to Prepare for Mercy Sunday by Fr.
 George Kosicki, CSB and Vinny Flynn).

 “To receive the grace of Divine Mercy Sunday, you simply need to go to Confession before or on the day of the feast – sometime during Lent suffices; be in the state of grace (no mortal sin); and receive Holy Communion with the intention of obtaining the promised grace” (The Devotion To The Divine Mercy Just remember F.I.N.C.H. by the Marian Fathers of the Immaculate Conception of the B.V.M.).